Rafael Devers Player Props: Red Sox vs. Guardians

 Rafael Devers At The Plate

-- Devers has picked up a hit in 58.6% of his 58 games this season, with multiple hits in 31.0% of those games.

-- He has hit a long ball in 11 games this season (19.0%), leaving the park in 5.2% of his trips to the plate.
+- He has homered in 18.6% of his games this year, and 5.1% of his trips to the plate.

-- In 48.3% of his games this season, Devers has had at least one RBI.
-He's picked up more than one in 20.7% and driven in three or more of his team's runs in five contests.
+- Devers has driven home a run in 29 games this year (49.2%), including more than one RBI in 20.3% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 43.1% of his games this year, with more than one run scored in 10.3%.
+- He has scored in 25 of 59 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.